Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

 #### Remarks

-Run this command on an application-tier server for Team Foundation.
+Run this command on an application-tier server for Azure DevOps.

 The **/g** command of the **TFSSecurity** command-line utility displays information about every group within the selected scope.
 This scope can be the project collection (**/server**) or the application-tier server (**/instance**).
 If used with the scope of a project, it will display information only about the groups associated with that project.